noir-lang/noir/docs/docs/language_concepts/data_types/01_integers.md

 When an integer is defined in Noir without a specific type, it will default to `Field`.
 The one exception is for loop indices which default to `u64` since comparisons on `Field`s are not possible.

-An integer type is specified first with the letter `u`, indicating its unsigned nature, followed by its length in bits (e.g. `8`).
+An unsigned integer type is specified first with the letter `u`, indicating its unsigned nature, followed by its length in bits (e.g. `8`).
 For example, a `u8` variable can store a value in the range of
 $\\([0,2^{8}-1]\\)$.